CLARIAH/vocabulary-recommender/README.md

 # Vocabulary Recommender CLI
-The vocabulary recommender CLI provides a recommendation interface which returns related Internationalized Resource Identifiers (IRIs) based on the search input.
-These recommendations work with SPARQL or Elasticsearch endpoints, containing the relevant vocabulary datasets.
+The vocabulary recommender CLI provides a recommendation interface which returns relevant Internationalized Resource Identifiers (IRIs) based on the search input.
+The recommender works with SPARQL or Elasticsearch endpoints which contain relevant vocabulary datasets.

 ## Installation